-This is a 3.3-mile segment of critically eroded beach along southern Flagler Beach.
-Most of this area has been armored with a rock revetment constructed by the Florida Department of Transportation following the named storms above.
-In 2006, the Florida Department of Transportation (DOT) constructed a segment of vertical seawall in this area.
-The Flagler County Hurricane and Storm Damage Reduction Project Final Integrated Feasibility Study and Environmental Assessment (USACE-SAJ, 2014) has been approved by the Civil Works Review Board and authorization by the U.S. Congress occurred in December of 2016 through the Water Resources Development Act (WRDA).
-The selected plan from the federal feasibility study for Flagler County at Flagler Beach resulted in a construction concept of a 10- foot seaward extension of the existing dune and beach profile between R80 to R94 (2.6 miles), known as Reach C using an offshore borrow site.
-The County is also planning to move forward with a local plan for a beach/dune project north of the pier (R65.2 to R76) by pursuing the necessary permits at the state and federal level, once funding is secured for permitting and construction activities.
-This area was severely impacted by Hurricane Matthew (2016) which damaged approximately 3,350 ft. of State Road A1A and approximately 7,920 of rock revetment.
-Construction is scheduled for fall of 2020.
+Most of the mid-section of Flagler Beach (R76 to R94.8) area has been armored with a rock revetment constructed by FDOT following the named storms above.
+In 2006, FDOT constructed a segment of vertical seawall in this area.
+The Flagler County Hurricane and Storm Damage Reduction Project Final Integrated Feasibility Study and Environmental Assessment (USACE-SAJ, 2014) has been approved by the Civil Works Review Board and authorization by the U.S. Congress occurred in December of 2016 through the Water Resources Development Act.
+The selected plan from the federal feasibility study for Flagler County at Flagler Beach resulted in a construction concept of a variable seaward extension of the existing dune and beach profile between R80 to R94 (2.6 miles), known as Reach C, using an offshore borrow site.
+The County is also planning to move forward with a local plan for a beach/dune project north of the pier (R65.2 to R76) by pursuing construction activities.
+This area was severely impacted by Hurricane Matthew (2016), which damaged approximately 3,350 ft of State Road A1A and approximately 7,920 of rock revetment.
+Construction is scheduled for summer of 2024 for the federal project and the county project north of the pier and south of the federal project area (R94) will be pursued in 2024/2025.
+The federal project is expected to place approximately 1.3 million cy of offshore sandy material on the beach south of the pier and north of Gamble Rodgers State Park.